Mii: History

-Nintendo's first public debut of free-form personal avatar software was at the Game Developers Conference in 1997, during the Nintendo 64 era.
-There, Shigeru Miyamoto said that the personal avatar concept had originally been intended as a Famicom demo, where a user could draw a face onto an avatar.
-Miyamoto commented that the concept could not be turned into a game and the concept was suspended.
+Nintendo's idea of a free-form personal avatar software was discussed at the Game Developers Conference in 2007, a year after the Wii was released.
+There, Shigeru Miyamoto said that the personal avatar concept had originally been intended as a demo for the Family Computer Disk System, where a user could draw a face onto an avatar.
+Miyamoto commented that the concept could not be turned into a game and was discarded.

-In 1999, the 64DD (a disk drive peripheral for the N64) was launched in Japan.
-Nintendo had produced a short film using the 64DD's Mario Artist: Talent Studios avatar maker, which includes clothes and a built-in movie editor.
+In late 1999, during the Nintendo 64 era, the 64DD (a disk drive peripheral for the N64) was launched in Japan.
+Released in 2000, Mario Artist: Talent Studio featured an avatar maker, which includes clothes and a built-in movie editor.
 The player can optionally utilize the Game Boy Camera and the 64DD's Capture Cassette to put their own face upon the avatar.
+Nintendo had produced a short film using the game's avatar maker to demonstrate its capabilities.
+Talent Studio was one of Nintendo's first public debut of avatar creation.

 The next avatar implementation was for the Nintendo e-Reader and GameCube.
-Along with the Game Boy Camera, it can build an avatar maker.
-Miyamoto showed another short film they made with this software, which was shown at E3 2002 with the name Stage Debut.
-This software, renamed to Manebito, was discontinued prior to release.
+Along with the Game Boy Camera, it also includes an avatar maker.
+Miyamoto previewed the software at E3 2002 under the name Stage Debut, with a short film that demonstrated the software's capabilities.
+This software, later renamed to Manebito, was discontinued prior to release.

+Another attempt at an avatar implementation came about in the mid-2000s during the development of a Nintendo DS game that was conceived as a women's fortune-telling game that was inspired by the 2000 Hamtaro video game Tottoko Hamtaro: Tomodachi Daisakusen Dechu for the Game Boy Color.
+The game, which was being worked on by Yoshio Sakamoto and Nintendo SPD, featured an avatar maker that functioned similarly to the Wii's avatar creator that would later become the Mii Channel, and the avatars themselves bear a striking resemblance to what would eventually become the Mii in terms of appearance, including the use of interchangeable facial features and adjustable body height and weight.

+Because the game's development took place around the same time as the development of the Wii at the time, the avatar concept from that game was eventually adapted into the Wii, which formed the development of the Mii as a whole.
+The Miis retained certain aspects of the avatars found within the aforementioned game, including the facial features and adjustable body height and weight, but with more options such as selecting a favorite color, gender types, additional options for hair, eyes, nose, mouth and head shape, and several other features.
+On the other hand, the game itself was reworked as Tomodachi Collection for the Nintendo DS.

 Nintendo designer Yamashita Takayuki attributes his work on Talent Studio as having been foundational to his eventual work on the Mii, which was necessitated by the development of the game Wii Sports.